a1k0u/ubuntu-bluetooth-headphones-connect/README.md

 ### CLI commands to manage your connection with headphones

-Add aliases and environmental variable in `.bashrc`, but before add MAC-address.
+Add aliases and environmental variable in `.bashrc`, but after adding MAC-address.

 ```shell
 nano import-commands-bash.sh